gregdaynes/gregdaynes.github.io/_posts/2021-09-18-entity-component-application.md

 $ npm run profile
 ```

 While not as performant as the original implementation.
 EC proved to be a happy in-between performance and maintainability.
-I found it to be like [Function Composition](/function-composition) as well as way more memory efficient (this is where EC proves it’s value).
+I found it to be like [Function Composition](/function-composition) as well as way more memory efficient (this is where EC proves its value).

-The concept is for entites to act as containers of data with a global unique dentifier.
+The concept is for entities to act as containers of data with a global unique identifier.
 The logic exists outside of the entities in systems.
 Each system operates on entities which have the components the system knows about.
 Usually a system performs arithmetic, which makes it fast and efficient.

 This served as a place to experiment with the new [Performance Hooks](https://nodejs.org/dist/latest-v16.x/docs/api/perf_hooks.html#perf_hooks_performance_measurement_apis) API.